top of page

 Developing an SEO Strategy for Beginners

 If you really want a plethora of content ideas check out the book Contagious by Jonah Berger.
 It dives deep into why certain products and ideas actually become popular.
 If you're really into psychology like I am, it just might fascinate you enough to spend a whole afternoon reading it.
-Whenever I pick it up, I have to have some paper and a pen handy because it generates so many new ideas for my business and my client's businesses.
+Whenever I pick it up, I have to have paper and a pen handy because it inspires so many new ideas for my business and my client's businesses.

 Keyword Research

 Another great tool to check out is ahrefs Free Keyword Generator.
 Here you can quickly search keywords to check out their search volume and difficulty levels.
 Keep in mind their tool is still just an estimation.
-For some of the lower searched keywords, ahrefs may not show search volume, but Google Keywords Planner may.
+For some of the lower searched keywords, ahrefs may not show any search volume at all, but Google Keywords Planner may.
 When working with keywords that aren't as popular it's always good to cross reference them within Google Keyword Planner.
 Ahrefs is also a great place to dive deeper if you're really wanting to learn more about SEO.
 I've thoroughly enjoyed ahref's academy and highly recommend it to anyone wanting to get better at SEO.

-Outranking Your Competition
+Outranking Your Competition - Backlinks

 Content Ideas with Backlink Potential

 Pinterest is a great place to get content ideas!
 When I searched 'greenhouse' into Pinterest and hit enter so many ideas come up.
 Of course the sponsored shop links come up first, but if I'm not ready to seal the deal yet, I may just want to browse and 'window shop'.
 The first pin about boosting potential yields within a small greenhouse sounds really helpful.
 Not to mention the '30 Amazing Greenhouse Designs to Transform Your Backyard'.
-This is the type of content I would enjoy browsing through, then sending to my friend who also loves plants.
+This is the type of content I would enjoy browsing through, then sending to my friends who also love plants.
 Unless I know someone looking to buy a greenhouse, I'm not sending the product links, I'm sending the helpful content because it's about more than just the sale!

-Domain Ranking
+Domain Ranking - Building Authority

 Now that you know the importance of backlinks the scammers will be easier to recognize too.
 I call them scammers, but really they're just sending the same spam email to thousands of people asking to get a link back to their site.
 This approach rarely works because it's impersonal and always comes from someone you've never talked to before.
 I don't know about you, but when someone I've never met or even had a conversation with reaches out to me for a favor, I'm hesitant to say the least.
 Although, not everyone who reaches out to you asking for a link back to their website will be a spammer.
 Check out ahrefs Link Building Tactics No One is Talking About over on Youtube to hear great examples of appropriate ways to reach out for links.
 Even if you're not ready to start building backlinks to your site, watching this video will make it very clear what's an appropriate way to reach out and what isn't.

-Actionable Steps for Your Website
+Steps to Implement on Your Website

 Learning is great, but implementing what you learned is the only way to start seeing success.
 Start by identifying who your target audience is, then start researching some of the key phrases they're using to find a business like yours, find at least one main low competition keyword for each of the pages on your website you want to rank, and then start thinking about more relevant keywords that you can develop more content around.
 Add more content to your current pages or start coming up with new page ideas or blog posts ideas that would have the ability to rank and start generating backlinks.